Fab-T/GeneratedTestData/README.md

           }
           ]
 ```
-##pre-commit:
+##pre-commit

-    Linting with flake
+    *Linting with flake

-    In order to enable the auto-formatting in the development process, you have to spend a few seconds setting up the pre-commit the first time you clone the repo.
+        In order to enable the auto-formatting in the development process, you have to spend a few seconds setting up
+        the pre-commit the first time you clone the repo.

         Install pre-commit by running: pip install pre-commit (or simply run pip install -r requirements.txt).

         Run pre-commit install to install the git hook.

-    Once you successfully install the pre-commit hook to this repo, the Flake8 linter/formatter will be automatically triggered and run on this repo.
+        Once you successfully install the pre-commit hook to this repo, the Flake8 linter/formatter will be
+        automatically triggered and run on this repo.

 ##Building and running